-Guidelines for papers
+Guidelines for paper submission

 If your abstract has been accepted for a workshop, then you will be expected to submit a full paper for presentation in the workshop.
 We request that you submit your full paper by 1 June.